Instructional Learning Technology Graduate Certificate

 - Instructional Learning Technology Certificate: Complete 12 credits (three core courses plus one elective).

 You must complete four courses and one elective in order to earn this certificate.
-The elective allows you to focus your interest on pre-K through 12th grade students or on college-age youth and adult learners.
+The elective allows you to focus your interest on PreK through grade 12 students or on college-age youth and adult learners.
 You can obtain state certification as an instructional technology specialist by completing a 100-hour practicum.

 All but one course is delivered online.
 Learn more about recommendations for online learning equipment.